jguerra-astro/dynamicall/paper.md

 We provide a flexible and extensible framework for users to implement their own models with a minimal amount of code.
 Leveraging `Jax` and `Numpyro` allows for the just-in-time (JIT) compilation, GPU acceleration and automatic differentiation, greatly speeding up the process of fitting models to data.

-We showcase the use of `Dynamicall` by implementing spherical Jeans modeling and apply it to a mock data set of a dwarf galaxy.
+We showcase the use of `Dynamicall` by implementing spherical Jeans modeling and applying it to a mock data set of a dwarf galaxy.
 We additionally show 1) how to use the Fisher information matrix to forecast the uncertainties on model parameters, 2) how to use built in functions to generate mock data sets to test the code, and 3) how to build additional models using the base classes provided.

 # Statement of need